Do’s and Don ts of Group Discussion

 What is a Group Discussion?

-A group discussion is a structured conversational process where a set of individuals engage in a focused dialogue about a specific topic or issue.
-It’s a collaborative effort aimed at exploring ideas, sharing knowledge, and often reaching a consensus or solution.
+A group discussion is also called as conversational competition where a set of individuals engage in a focused dialogue about a specific topic or issue.
+It is the individual effort aimed at exploring ideas, sharing knowledge, and often reaching a common point or solution.

 1. Topic: The central theme or question that forms the basis of the discussion.
 Topics can range from abstract concepts (e.g., “The future of artificial intelligence”) to practical problems (e.g., “How to reduce our company’s carbon footprint”).

-2. Participants: A group of individuals, typically ranging from 4 to 12 people, who bring diverse perspectives, experiences, and expertise to the table.
+2. Participants: A group of individuals, typically ranging from 4 to 12 people, who bring diverse perspectives, experiences, and expertise on the table.

-3. Moderator: Also known as a facilitator, this person guides the discussion, ensures equal participation, manages time, and keeps the conversation aligned with the objectives.
+3. Moderator: Also known as a facilitator, this person guides way for the discussion, ensures equal participation, manages time, and keeps the conversation aligned with its objectives.

 4. Time Limit: A predetermined duration for the discussion, which can vary from 15 minutes to several hours, depending on the complexity of the topic and the goals of the session.